-The Artarmon local centre is situated close to the Artarmon railway station on the busy North Shore Line and part of it sits within the Artarmon Heritage Conservation Area.
+The Artarmon local centre is situated on Hampden Road close to the Artarmon railway station on the busy North Shore Line and a portion of it sits within the Artarmon Heritage Conservation Area.
 The majority of the Conservation Area lies to the east of the rail line and extends up to South Chatswood Conservation Area.
 There are high rise residential units behind the main Artarmon shopping area to the west.